KendiLorna/Retail-Sales-Analysis/README.md

 ```excel
 =HOUR([@[Order Date]])
 ```
-I further classified days as weekend or weekday and split the hours into morning, afternoon, evening and night.
+Classified days as weekend or weekday and split the hours into morning, afternoon, evening and night.

 *Classification into weekend/weekday*
 ```excel